London Market Report

 Woodstock-Ingersoll

 The next largest region within Greater London is Woodstock-Ingersoll, more or less similar in population and unit sales to St. Thomas and Elgin County.
-Beyond the primary towns of Woodstock and Ingersoll, which are home to just over 50K people, the neighbouring communities of East Zorra Tavistock, Blandford Blenheim, and Zorra form the remainder of this region.
+Beyond the primary towns of Woodstock and Ingersoll, which are home to just over 50K people, the neighbouring communities of Zorra, East Zorra, Tavistock, and Blandford Blenheim form the remainder of the region.
 It is a unique smaller market, with direct access via the 401 to larger cities such as London to the west and the tri-cities and Brantford to the east.

-To start 2024, Woodstock-Ingersoll recorded a median sale price of $607K, flat from the prior quarter and on a year-over-year basis.
-When compared to its trailing 5-year average, the median price is up 10%, performing in line with the entire GLA.
+Woodstock-Ingersoll recorded a median sale price of $637K in the third quarter, down 2% from the prior quarter and more or less flat from a year ago.
+When compared to its trailing 5-year average, the median price is up 10%, outperforming the Greater London Area as a whole.

 At the start of 2022, inventory levels in Woodstock were critically low, with only about half a month of inventory.
 This supply-demand imbalance is why prices in Woodstock-Ingersoll were up 30% in 2021.
 In 2023, as seen across most regions in Ontario, Woodstock-Ingersoll saw inventory levels grow in the third and fourth quarters, ending the year with close to 5 months of available supply.
-Inventory fell 2 months to start the year, now at 2.8 months and in line with supply levels from a year prior.
-Homes are also selling slightly faster to start the year, now at 24 median days compared to 27 at year-end 2023.
+Inventory fell 2 months to start the year but has steadily increased to 4.4 months during the third quarter.
+As experienced broadly across London and the province, properties are taking longer to sell, up 7 days from the spring market at a median listing period of 23 days.

 Community Overview